xputeros/offensiveinterview/open.md

-TODO -> organize the questions with their answers in obsidian

 ### Crypto/Hashes/Passwords ###

 1. What is the relevance of WPAD on a penetration test and how can it be leveraged? *@jstnkndy*